ionutsoran/MLAgentsProject/README.md

 <img src="https://i.imgur.com/fMMjEF0.png" alt="alt text" width="700" height="400" />

 This project is far from being done, however as a testing ground it serves it's purpose.
-Planned features include, traning the model on more than on axis and a set destination for the agent to reach while avoiding obstacles.
+Planned features include, training the model on more than one axis and implement a set destination goal for the agent to reach while avoiding obstacles.